Article

 Which one?
 Literally any.
 All of them provide similar services and most fail to explain their unique value proposition.
 They all can edit photos, crop them, add filters, etc. There are a bunch of them on the market and it would take you a while to find the difference between them (if you would ever try).
 There are lots of online photo editors available, so the only way to stand out is to do a thorough competitor analysis and come up with the right value proposition.

-4 Things to Remember about Product Value Proposition
+4 Value Proposition Must-Knows

 • The product value proposition is a statement that communicates to the customer why they have to choose your product.
 To define your value prop, you need to know who your target is, what are their needs, and how your product can help them.